Travel Information

 • Aerobus Barcelona: The Aerobus runs every day from 5am to 1am and costs 5,90€ one-way.
 It is surprisingly fast, comfortable, and cost-effective.
 From the moment you exit the airport, you can be on the bus and on your way to the city in less than 10 minutes.
 We highly recommend this transportation option.

 • Metro: The L9 (orange line) connects the airport to the city.
-Passengers have to switch lines and take either the L1, L3, or L5 to reach their accommodation.
+Passengers usually have to switch lines and take either the L1, L3, or L5 to reach their accommodation.
 A one-way ride from the airport to the city via metro costs 4,50€.
-The metro runs every day from 5am to midnight, except for Friday night when it runs until 2am, and Saturday night when it runs for 24 hours.
+The Metro runs from 5am to midnight every day, except for Friday night when it runs until 2am, and Saturday night when it runs for 24 hours.
 The problem with this option is the route is very long and roundabout, so allow for as much as two hours to get to your destination.
-The metro is safe, clean, and reliable, but undeniably slow.
+The Metro is safe, clean, and reliable, but undeniably slow.

 • Taxi: Taxis are available 24/7 at the terminal.
 Taxis are all safe and metered.
 Cost varies depending on the time of day and traffic, but expect to pay 30€ to 35€ on average to get to most destinations.
 Credit cards are accepted.